apaige161/apaige161/README.md

 This gave me the ability to start my own small personal projects.
 This is where I started to pick up speed.
 Challenge.
 Overcome.
 Repeat.

 ### Current Project
-Besides from my day job, I am developing an app to show the scratchoff tickets with the best odds.
+Besides from my day job, I am developing an app to give calculated predictions on a personal level for sports.

 ## Main Skills
 HTML, CSS, Javascript/Typescript, angular, node, mongoDb,